umbraco/UmbracoDocs/13/umbraco-engage/tutorials/how-to-get-started-with-personalization.md

 ## Step 4: Collect Data

-When collecting data you want to know if the segments are becoming active and you will want visitors to fall within the segments you have set up.
+When collecting data, it is essential to know if segments are activating and if visitors align with the segments you have set up.
 With the reporting features within Umbraco Engage, you can measure how a certain segment performs.
 You can measure the following:

 * How many sessions a certain segment has had compared to the total number of sessions?
 * How many page views does a certain segment have?